SumaiyaTarannumNoor/Digital-Image-Processing/Important Notes/Image.md

 - Higher color depths allow for more vibrant images but require more storage space.

 ### Image Formats
+- TIFF (Tagged Image File Format) is a file format for storing raster graphics images.
 - **TIFF** is the de facto standard format for archival digital image files.
 - **PNG** and **JPEG 2000** are other formats that can preserve data integrity and provide efficient compression ratios.